MattHDwyer/Find-A-Tradie.com/README.md

 Team then split into two part:
 1. two people reasearch on the features we want have
-2. one person focus codes the actual view pages.
+2. one person focuses codes the actual view pages.

 Each day morning, discuss the progress so far.
 And lists the target we have in the trello board.